Webcam Troubleshooting (Windows 7)

 - Do not enter standby and then wake the system immediately, before the power light turns yellow.
 If you do, the webcam might not function correctly until the computer is restarted.
 To avoid this issue, allow the system to fully enter standby before waking up the system.

-- Make sure the webcam drivers and software are compatible with Windows 7.
+- Make sure the webcam drivers and software are compatible with your version of Windows.

 - Make sure you install any webcam software from the CD before you plug the webcam to your computer.
 Without the software, the webcam might not be recognized by your computer and this can cause error messages.